coding-blocks/resources/_posts/2017-08-11-iq-manish-amazon.md

 ### **Manish's Internship Experience at Amazon**

 This experience of working as an SDE intern at amazon was one of the best experiences of my life.
-All thanks to Coding blocks' Launchpad program and _Prateek Bhaiya_, under whose guidance I could learn so much in such short time and could get an internship offer from amazon.
-Truly speaking, those 2 months of ** last year, were the time when I actually started up with competitive coding and studied Data structures and Algorithms properly.
+All thanks to Coding Blocks **Launchpad program** and _Prateek Bhaiya_, under whose guidance I could learn so much in such short time and could get an internship offer from amazon.
+Truly speaking, those 2 months of last year, were the time when I actually started up with **competitive coding** and studied **Data structures and Algorithms** properly.

 ### **Week 1**